1964 Lambeth London Borough Council election

 The 1964 Lambeth Council election took place on 7 May 1964 to elect members of Lambeth London Borough Council in London, England.
 The whole council was up for election and the Labour party gained control of the council.
 The election is notable for being the first one ever fought by John Major.

 Background

 These elections were the first to the newly formed borough.
 Previously elections had taken place in the Metropolitan Borough of Lambeth and Metropolitan Borough of Wandsworth.
 These boroughs were joined to form the new London Borough of Lambeth by the London Government Act 1963.

-A total of 159 candidates stood in the election for the 60 seats being contested across 20 wards.
-These included a full slate from the Conservative and Labour parties, while the Liberals stood 30 candidates.
-Other candidates included 6 Communists and 3 Independents.
-All wards were three-seat wards.

-This election had aldermen as well as directly elected councillors.
-Labour got 9 aldermen and the Conservatives 1.
+According to the Act, Councillors and Aldermen are elected in each Borough.
+The number of Aldermen can be up to 1/6 of the total councillor seats, and they are elected from the pool of elected councillors or individuals eligible to be councillors.
+In the case of Lambeth, 60 councillor seats are contested across 20 three-member wards.
+Therefore, in addition to the 60 councillors, 10 Aldermen were elected, with nine representing Labour and one representing the Conservative party.

 The Council was elected in 1964 as a "shadow authority" but did not start operations until 1 April 1965.